-Furthermore, special focus will be put on the development of a NEET tracking system, which will compile data collected by CES, MSE, MLPS and Croatian Pension Insurance Institute which can provide data on the type of insurance (unemployed persons being insured on basis of their unemployment).
+Furthermore, special focus will be put on the development of a NEET tracking system, which will compile data collected by CES, Ministry responsible for education, Ministry responsible for labour policy and Croatian Pension Insurance Institute which can provide data on the type of insurance (unemployed persons being insured on basis of their unemployment).
 Lifelong Career Guidance Centres (CISOKs) are recognised as central points for the NEET outreach activities at local/regional levels and are based on the partnership approach.
 As for broader monitoring of the labour market, web portal is being developed.
 Labour market web portal will be available to all CISOK's, institutes, schools and colleges.

 These systems will be a part of a bigger reform measure, the Register of Human Resources Development (HRD).
-It will be a fundamental public registry which also includes data from REGOS, Ministry of Demographics, Family, Youth and Social Policy on beneficiaries of social benefits and the basic unit of data collection is based on an individual OIB (individual ID number).
+It will be a fundamental public registry which also includes data from REGOS, Ministry responsible for social policy on beneficiaries of social benefits and the basic unit of data collection is based on an individual OIB (individual ID number).
 The main purpose of HRD is to monitor individuals during the lifetime of the first entry in preschool until retirement where the record all changes in activity status: in training, inactive, employed or unemployed.
-The records will serve as a basis for analyzing the effect of policy, planning and analysis of the situation on the labour market, educational planning, recognition of marginalized groups in the labour market in need of support through active policy measures, the longitudinal study, tracking the employability of individuals with certain qualifications, identification features NEET's, etc., HRD will be subject to very strict security systems to protect individual data as defined by the public registers and other statutory provisions.
+The records will serve as a basis for analysing the effect of policy, planning and analysis of the situation on the labour market, educational planning, recognition of marginalised groups in the labour market in need of support through active policy measures, the longitudinal study, tracking the employability of individuals with certain qualifications, identification features NEET's, etc., HRD will be subject to very strict security systems to protect individual data as defined by the public registers and other statutory provisions.